paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 a tool such as [Cluster Autoscaler](https://github.com/kubernetes/autoscaler/blob/master/cluster-autoscaler/FAQ.md#what-is-cluster-autoscaler).
 ## Scenario Contents

-**Step 1: Working with the Katacoda Interactive Learning Environment**
+**Step 1: Installing the Kubernetes Metric Serve**

-In this step well show you the basics of working with the Katakoda iteractive learning environment
+In this step we'll install the metrics server that Kubernetes uses to get utilization information required by the Horizontal Pod Autoscaler.

 **Step 2: Examining Your Kubernetes Cluster**